 The Salt River Valley Water Users’ Association

 In the Wild West days of the Valley, water resources were hard to come by for a booming population.
 Thanks to the National Reclamation Act of 1902, an opportunity to secure the Valley’s water future presented itself.
 Around that time, a diligent group of Valley residents formed the Salt River Valley Water Users’ Association (SRVWUA or Association) in 1903.

 The pledge of more than 200,000 acres of land allowed SRP to be one of the nation’s first five reclamation projects.

 Today, the parcels of land are split up, but the rights to water shares remain with the land.
-If you live in a home with irrigation, take a moment to marvel in the fact that your land was part of the historic effort to secure reliable water resources for future residents.
+If you live in a home with an irrigated yard, take a moment to marvel in the fact that your land was part of the historic effort to secure reliable water resources for future residents.

 For in-depth historical information about SRP’s beginnings and the SRVWUA, download the e-book ‘The Story of SRP: Water, Power and Community.’

 Irrigation Water Delivery Districts

 Throughout the Valley, many neighborhoods have started Irrigation Water Delivery Districts (IWDDs).
 These districts consist of adjacent landowners who enter into a cooperative relationship to handle the operation and maintenance of the neighborhood water delivery system.
 Today, many of these districts include:

 - Urban farms